santiagocdo/ALANN/README.md

 # Associative Learning with Artificial Neural Network (ALANN)
-16/10/2023
+19/11/2023

 # Summary
 This is an ongoing project led by Prof. Andrew Delamater in collaboration with Dr. Santiago Castiello de Obeso.
-The aim of this project is to implement computational models to understand the principles of learning and behaviour.
+The aim of this project is to understand the "microstructure of cognition" implement computational models to understand the principles of learning and behaviour.

 # Instructions
 This project is programmed in R. Thus, the user will need to install the latest versions of R programming language and R Studio.
 1. Open ALANN.Rproj R project
 2. Open main.R within the project
-3. Prepare the training.csv file (multiple phases, parameters, hidden units, and different inputs and outputs)
-4. Run script adjusting lines 29 to 35
+3. Prepare the training.csv file.
+The columns are: phase = discrete numbers matType = 3 types: INPUT, OUTPUT, and TEST (optional) trialType = trial type names as strings in.$ = many columns as you want inputs, starting with in. then input name.
+  out.$ = many columns as you want outputs, starting with out then output name.
+  par.$ = parameters (par)
+    par.nH.$ = number of hidden units (nH) par.nH.nHV = number of hidden visual (nHV) par.nH.nHMM = number of multiSmodal units (nHMM) par.nH.nHA = number of hidden auditory (nHA) par.nI.$ = number of input units (nI) par.nI.ctx = number of context units (fully connected) par.nI.vis = number of visual units (connected with multimodal and visual hidden units) par.nI.aud = number of auditory units (connected with multimodal and auditory hidden units)
+4. Adjust the main.R script:
+  4.1.
+Decide which model you want to run in line 53.
+    mod1: Back-Propagation (BP); Delamater (2012) - Learning & Behaviour
+    mod2: BP dynamic alpha; Delamater & Castiello (2022) - gregynog Associative Learning Symposoum
+    mod3: BP; Xie & Seung (2003) - Neural Computation
+    mod4: Contrast Hebbian Learning (CHL); Xie & Seung (2003) - Neural Computation
+    mod5: CHL with random feedback; Detorakis, et al. (2019) - Neural Networks 4.2.
+Adjust parameters depending on the model (modType) in lines 64 to 90.
-5. See Figures in lines 65 to  74
+5. Visualize Figures from lines 138 to 148

 # Content
 This project is programmed in R. Thus, the user will need to install the latest versions of R programming language and R Studio.
 In this folder you will: